InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-resolver.rst

 Resolving dependencies
 ======================

 Once components :doc:`registered </02-ioc/container-builder>` they can be retrieved.
-Retrieving process of a single component instance by another using IoC-container is called **dependency resolving**.
-In InfinniPlatform apps all dependencies transited via class constructors.
+Retrieving process of a single component instance by another using
+IoC-container is called **dependency resolving**.
+In InfinniPlatform apps all dependencies passed via class constructors.

 Resolving Direct Dependency
 ---------------------------

 In most cases a direct dependency is defined between components.
 Next example component ``A`` depends on component ``B``.
-In the very moment when app requests component ``A``. first IoC-container creates component ``B`` then transit newly created component into constructor of component ``A``.
-If component ``B`` depends on other components they will be created beforehand.
+In the very moment when app requests component ``A``, first IoC-container creates component ``B`` then pass newly created component into constructor of component ``A``.
+If component
+``B`` depends on other components they will be created beforehand.

 .. code-block:: csharp
    :emphasize-lines: 5